brotatotes/bht-automation/bht gen 3/John/Chapter 13/John 13 33 bht.md

 # John 13:33 Commentary Help Text

 ## BHT:
-Jesus affectionately addresses His disciples as little children, conveying His deep love and care for them.
-He comforts them by assuring that their sorrowful separation from Him is only temporary.
-He encourages them to seek Him and find Him by following the way of Love, both towards Him and towards one another.
-Through their unity and recognition of His presence, they form the Church.
-He assures them that in a little while, they will once again be reunited with Him.
+Jesus, in expressing his brotherly and fatherly love for his disciples, addresses them as little children.
+He assures them that although he will be leaving them, they will seek and find him through the way of love.
+Jesus emphasizes the unity of his disciples, calling for the formation of a united Church where his presence will be felt.
+The use of this term of endearment is unique to this Gospel, and it is also employed by John in his first Epistle.
+Furthermore, Jesus acknowledges that the disciples will eventually follow him, even though a temporary separation is imminent.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "This term,—here only used by Christ,—affectingly expresses His not only brotherly, but fatherly love for His own..."
+1. "Little children] This term,—here only used by Christ,—affectingly expresses His not only brotherly, but fatherly love"
-2. "Ye shall be left here: but, unlike the Jews, ye shall seek Me and shall find Me, and the way is that of Love,—to Me, and to one another..."
+2. "Ye shall be left here: but, unlike the Jews, ye shall seek Me and shall find Me, and the way is that of Love"
-3. "...forming an united Body, the Church, in which all shall recognize My presence among you as My disciples."
+3. "form an united Body, the Church, in which all shall recognize My presence among you as My disciples."

 ### Jamieson-Fausset-Brown:
 1. "Little children—From the height of His own glory He now descends, with sweet pity, to His 'little children,' all now His own."
-2. "This term of endearment, nowhere else used in the Gospels, and once only employed by Paul (Galatians 4:19), is appropriated by the beloved disciple himself."
+2. "This term of endearment, nowhere else used in the Gospels, and once only employed by Paul (Galatians 4:19), is appropriated by the beloved disciple himself, who no fewer than seven times employs it in his first Epistle."
 3. "Ye shall seek me—feel the want of Me.
 As I said to the Jews—But oh in what a different sense!"

 ### Albert Barnes:
-1. "Little children - An expression of great tenderness, denoting his deep interest in their welfare."
-2. "As he was about to leave them, he endeavors to mitigate their grief by the most tender expressions of attachment."
+1. "Little children" is often given to Christians as implying...that they sustain toward him that endearing relation...As denoting their need of teaching and guidance.
+2. "Yet a little while I am with you" shows that he loved them to the end...the presence of the Savior to break the agony of the parting pang, and to console us with the words of his grace.
-3. "He consoled them with the assurance that the separation would be only temporary, and that they should afterward follow him."
+3. "They could not follow him then...He consoled them...with the assurance that the separation would be only temporary, and that they should afterward follow him."

 ### Marvin Vincent:
 1. "Little children [τεκνια].
-Diminutive, occurring only here in the Gospel, but repeatedly in the First Epistle."
+Diminutive, occurring only here in the Gospel, but repeatedly in the First Epistle.
+Nowhere else in the New Testament."
-2. "Now [αρτι].
-In ver.
-31, now is nun, which marks the point of time absolutely.
-Arti marks the point of time as related to the past or to the future."
-3. "Here the word implies that the sorrowful announcement of Jesus' departure from His disciples had been withheld until the present.
-The time was now come."

 ### John Calvin:
-1. "Little children, yet a little while am I with you... he loves them very tenderly."
+1. "True, the object which he had in view in clothing himself with our flesh was, that he might be our brother, but by that other name he expresses more strongly the ardor of his love."
-2. "He declares that they cannot follow him, in order that they may endure patiently his temporary absence."
+2. "he declares that they cannot follow him, in order that they may endure patiently his temporary absence, and — so to speak — bridles them in, that they may remain in their office, till they have finished their warfare on earth."
-3. "He does not perpetually exclude them, as Jews, from the kingdom of God, but only bids them wait patiently."
+3. "he does not perpetually exclude them, as Jews, from the kingdom of God, but only bids them wait patiently, till he bring them, along with himself, into the heavenly kingdom."

 ### Philip Schaff:
-1. "For them there is separation from Him, and the thought of its nearness lends more than ordinary tenderness to the words of Jesus."
+1. "Little children, yet a little while I am with you.
+For them there is separation from Him, and the thought of its nearness lends more than ordinary tenderness to the words of Jesus."
-2. "He calls them 'little children,' a term found nowhere in the New Testament, except here and in the First Epistle of John."
+2. "He calls them ‘little children,’ a term found nowhere in the New Testament, except here and in the First Epistle of John."
-3. "It is remarkable that, formerly addressed to determined enemies, they should now be addressed to beloved disciples."
+3. "The desolate state in which the disciples would thus be left, and, not less than this, the greater responsibility that would then rest upon them to carry out the work of Jesus, prepare the way for the words that follow."

 ### Archibald T. Robertson:
 1. "Little children.
-Only here in this Gospel, but common in I John (1 John 2:1, etc.), and nowhere else in N.T."
+Diminutive... common in I John, and nowhere else in N.T."
-2. "Yet a little while.
-Accusative of extent of time.
-See also John 7:33; John 8:21 (to which Jesus here refers); John 16:16-19."
+2. "Yet a little while...
+Accusative of extent of time."
-3. "So now I say unto you.
-This juncture point (αρτ) of time relatively to the past and the future (John 9:25; John 16:12; John 16:31)."
+3. "So now I say unto you... juncture point of time relatively to the past and the future."

 ### John Gill:
-1. "Little children, yet a little while I am with you... it was but a little while he was to be with them, a few days more; the time of his departure was at hand, his hour was as it were come, and the last sands were dropping."
-2. "Ye shall seek me; as persons in distress, under great concern, not knowing what to do, or where to go."
-3. "Whither I go ye cannot come, so now I say unto you; but with this difference, whereas the unbelieving Jews, who died in their sins, could never come whither he went, these his disciples, though they could not come now, yet they should hereafter, all of them, as well as Peter."
+1. "Little children, yet a little while I am with you...ye shall seek me...whither I go ye cannot come."
+2. "...expressing the relation which subsisted between them...his great affection for them, his consideration of their weakness, and sympathy with them on that account."
+3. "...these his disciples...they should hereafter, all of them."

 ### John Wesley:
 1. Ye cannot come — Not yet; being not yet ripe for it.
 John 7:34.